epam/hub-kubeflow-components/kubeflow-webhooks/README.md

 validate the requests.
 Here the admission webhook is implemented to modify pods based on the available PodDefaults.
 When a pod creation request is received, the admission webhook looks up the available PodDefaults which match the pod's label.
 It then, mutates the Pod spec according to PodDefault's spec.
-For the above PodDefault, when a pod creation request comes which has the label `add-gcp-secret:"true"', it appends the volume and volumeMounts to the pod as described in the PodDefault spec.
+For the above PodDefault, when a pod creation request comes which has the label `add-gcp-secret:"true"`, it appends the volume and volumeMounts to the pod as described in the PodDefault spec.

 ## TL;DR